 One of the largest Consortiums, comprised of 22 Agencies, 4 Jails and 5 PSAPS fully operational with the CIS System since 1999 and still going strong!

 “The agencies use CAD Computer Assisted Dispatch, RMS Records Management, JMS Jail Management, CPS Civil Process Management and MCS Mobile Computer System,” adding “Several CIS Interfaces, including CAD-CJIS, CADMapping, CAD-AVL, CAD-MTP Mobile Ticket Writing and Printing and MCS-MFR Mobile Computing System and Mobile Field Reporting.”

 “the Overall Ease of Use.”
-In Dispatch, Pat says,” the E911 Interface allows easy input of 911 Call Data.
+The E911 Interface allows easy input of 911 Call Data.
 The Use of Common Place Names/Intersections, Automatic Responder Information and Unit Recommendations based on Location and Type of call are particular CIS CAD Features.
-“The Command Line in CAD, Quick Entry Screen, Status Check Timers by Activity Type, Previous Calls Icon, Hazards and many other features streamline the data entry for dispatchers,” She adds.
+“The Command Line in CAD, Quick Entry Screen, Status Check Timers by Activity Type, Previous Calls Icon, Hazards and many other features streamline the data entry for dispatchers.”

 “The CIS MFR Mobile Field Reporting workflow is nice.
 Installation of the mobile client on our desktops has enhanced ease of use as well and is a nice addition.”

 “When I was working as an investigator I could find regional information on people and vehicles rather than only seeing my agency’s contacts.
 A specific example is a Surveillance video of a storage shed burglary showed the suspect vehicle as a blue step side S-10 pickup.
 The license plate was unreadable and there was no other evidence to ID the identity of the suspect on video.
 Because the vehicle was unique I located very few potential matches in the CIS System with them all being traffic stop involvements with another agency.
 I identified the suspect from the involvements, located the truck at an address listed in CIS from a previous involvement (different than state ID address).
 Executed a search warrant and cleared up numerous burglaries

 and thefts in the area.”

-“CIS checks are a fundamental piece of any investigation as they aid law enforcement in an overall picture of people.”
-“Local Contacts” with individuals can be much more telling than arrest and conviction information contained on criminal history reports.
+“CIS checks are a fundamental piece of any investigation as they aid law enforcement in an overall picture of people.
+Local contacts with individuals can be much more telling than arrest and conviction information contained on criminal history reports.
 Access to other modules such as JMS has provided additional addresses and family member associations for criminal investigations that we would not have known,”

 The CIS System also features the unique Minnesota NIBRS Reporting, and one of CIS’ customers, Carver County, was the very first Minnesota agency to go live with NIBRS Reporting and be certified by the State of Minnesota and Bureau of Criminal Apprehension (BCA) for submission of CIS NIBRS Reporting with a ZERO Error Rate for